Skip to main content

 - Write tests BEFORE implementation (TDD)

-- Test edge cases: empty arrays, null values, errors
+- Test edge cases: empty arrays, null, errors

 Bash